 Reduced Fees for Enrolled Community Services Card holders.
 Adults pay no more than $18.50

-Volunteer Drivers – if you have previously offered to drive patients to appointments could you please confirm if you are still available and if you would be interested in driving the Hawarden Waikari Community Vehicle Trust car when it arrives.
+Volunteer Drivers – if you have previously offered to drive patients to appointments could you please confirm if you are still available and if you would be interested in driving the Hawarden Waikari Community Vehicle Trust car.
 Driving may be local or further afield.
 Please call the receptionist and confirm your willingness!
 New drivers eagerly sought!

 Advance Care Planning – we are facilitating this for some of our patients.
 Advance care planning helps you, the important people in your life and your health care team plan for your end-of-life care.
 It is a planning guide that records what matters most for you in your future health care, when you may not be able to make decisions for yourself.
 If you would like to discuss this please contact the health centre and ask for Monica.
 More information is available at www.hqsc.govt.nz.

 HPV – Human Papillomavirus vaccine – free for people 9-26 years of age – Gardasil 9 vaccine targets the types of HPV responsible for around 90 percent of cervical and other HPV-related cancers, and 90 percent genital warts.
 Clinical trials show it is highly effective in preventing these types of HPV in young people who have not previously been exposed to them.